choket/imap-email-downloader/README.md

 This is where the program is most useful -- to download the emails of all accounts present in a database dump.

 ### _Note about modern email providers_
-Nowadays, email providers either have IMAP access disabled by default, or require the use of a one-time password to log in if you have 2FA enabled.<br>
+Nowadays, email providers such as Gmail or Yahoo either have IMAP access disabled by default, or require the use of a one-time password to log in if you have 2FA enabled.<br>
 This one-time password, also known as an _application password_, is different from the password you use to log in and needs to be generated manually.<br>
 The process of generating a one-time password depends on the email provider.
 Specific details on how to generate one can usually be found on the email provider's website.